fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project3.md

 After I complile your source code files individually, the IDE will produce the executable files.
     I will use the command project3.exe program1.exe program2.exe in command prompt to attach program1.exe to program2.exe and run program2.exe to check for correctness.
-    You can add the following codes to your project1. `Note`: Running program2.exe before attaching and after attaching will produce different results, since the file header, optional header and section layout will change once program1.exe is appended.
+    You can add the following codes to your project1. `Note`: Running program2.exe and program3.exe will produce different results, since the file header, optional header and section layout will change once program1.exe is appended.

    ```
        #include <stdio.h>